This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 2. Print and adhere the image to scroll

-Using painter’s tape and spray adhesive, I printed out and attached my images to what would become the front of each holder (see this post if you need the step by step on using spray adhesive and painter’s tape to make residue-free templates you can peel off later).
+Using painter’s tape and spray adhesive, I grabbed the images from my printer and attached the paper to what would become the front of each holder (see this post if you need the step by step on using spray adhesive and painter’s tape to make residue-free templates you can peel off later).

 3. Cut out the images on a scroll saw